 Welcome to PhytoPath

-PhytoPath is a new bioinformatics resource that integrates genome-scale data from important plant pathogen species with literature-curated information about the phenotypes of host infection.
-Using the Ensembl Genomes browser, it provides access to complete genome assembly and gene models of priority crop and model-fungal and oomycete phytopathogens.
-PhytoPath also links genes to disease progression using data from the curated PHI-base resource.
+PhytoPath was a bioinformatics resource that integrated genome-scale data from important plant pathogen species with literature-curated information about the phenotypes of host infection.
+Using the Ensembl Genomes browser, it provided access to complete genome assembly and gene models of priority crop and model-fungal, oomycete and bacterial phytopathogens.
+PhytoPath also linked genes to disease progression using data from the curated PHI-base resource.

 Visualise your data